[3.9] The Bringer of Leech - Blade Flurry -League Starter -Budget-New Player Friendly!

 4. lvl 20/25 - Get a Belt of the Deceiver.
 This will be our end game belt!

 Otherwise, Prismweave scales our ele damage really well.

-5. lvl 32/39 - Flesh-Eater at lvl 32 and Moonbender's Wing at 39 are really good.
-Having Hrimsorrow + Malachai's + Moonbender adds a lot of elemental dmg to your Sunder that scales really well with Elemental Damage to Attacks Support.
+5. lvl 32/39 - Flesh-Eater at lvl 32 if you decide to use Sunder.
+Moonbender's Wing at 39 is really good for Bladestorm.
+Having Hrimsorrow + Malachai's + Moonbender adds a lot of elemental dmg that scales really well with Elemental Damage to Attacks Support.
 This should last you until maps.

 6. By the time you get to maps, I would be looking to have at least 1 Bloodseeker Claw and a good Rare Claw with as much phys damage as possible.
 When you hit lvl 70 get your Bringer of Rain!

 Stats to look for on Jewels

 *For Abyss Jewels, flat phys damage, flat health and attack speed will benefit us the most.